Southern Crossings: J.M. Coetzee at 80

 Images (five archival images and the passages from Boxes 103, 106 & 107) are courtesy of J. M. Coetzee and the Harry Ransom Center.
 See the finding aid for Coetzee’s full collection here

-This interview is published as part of the online coverage for Wasafiri 103 – featuring a special section, Writing Whiteness – which you can purchase here.
+This essay is published as part of the online coverage for Wasafiri 103 – featuring a special section, Writing Whiteness – which you can purchase here.

 Kai Easton (SOAS University of London) is co-curator of the exhibition Scenes from the South (with David Attwell) to mark J. M. Coetzee’s 80th birthday, in collaboration with Amazwi South African Museum of Literature and the Harry Ransom Center, University of Texas at Austin.
 She is also engaged in an essay film project with John Coetzee and Rick Barney, Roads of France.
 Recent work includes: Zoë Wicomb & the Translocal (co-edited with Derek Attridge, Routledge, 2017) and the exhibition, Navigating the War (Georgetown University Library, 2017).
 J. M. Coetzee & the Archive: fiction, theory & autobiography (co-edited with Marc Farrant and Hermann Wittenberg) is forthcoming from Bloomsbury in early 2021.